hellohaptik/docs_haptik/agent-interface/client-custom-tools/custom-tools-data-communication.md

 #### How do we send data

-We send data to the iframe which has loaded the client's external tool via javascript.
+We send data to the parent iframe of the external tool via javascript.```

 ```
 iframeET = '<iframe on which the external tool loads>'